 Access to Public Records

-- No record in a personnel file that is confidential and exempt from inspection and copying pursuant to applicable law shall be disclosed except as provided by applicable law.
+- No record of a personnel file that is confidential and exempt from inspection and copying pursuant to applicable law shall be disclosed except as provided by applicable law.

 - A custodian of public records and/or his/her designee must promptly acknowledge, in writing, requests to inspect or copy records promptly and respond to such requests in good faith.
 A good faith response includes making reasonable efforts to determine from other officers or employees of the School District whether such a record exists, and, if so, the location at which the record can be accessed.
 Upon determination that the requested record exists, it must be reviewed to determine whether it contains any information that would be statutorily exempt from public inspection or copying as provided by law.
 See Policy 8350 – Confidentiality.